kellim/link-collector/README.md

 * When ready to exit the virtual environment, enter `deactivate`.

 ### Run the Project in Development Mode
-* If you created a virtual environment before installing dependencies, start it:
+* If you created a virtual environment for this project, start it:
   * Mac/Linux: `source venv/bin/activate`
   * Windows: `source venv/scripts/activate`
 * Run app using Flask's built-in server: `python app.py`